Chapter 12

 Your Design Is Rigged illustration

-You think you’re presenting a neutral choice.
-You’re not.
-The moment you decide which option comes pre-checked, which plan gets highlighted in the pricing table, which button sits on the left, you’ve voted.
-The design is not a display of options.
-It’s an argument with a preferred conclusion.
+You may think you are presenting a neutral choice, but you are not.
+The moment you decide which option starts checked, which plan gets emphasis in the pricing table, and which button sits on the left, you have already cast your vote.
+The screen starts leaning on people before they do anything.

 Most designers never name this.
-They treat defaults as technical details, placeholder states, things to sort out later.
-But your users won’t be sorting anything out.
-They’ll just click whatever is selected.
+Defaults get treated as technical details, placeholder states, or things to sort out later.
+But users will not be sorting anything out.
+A lot of the time, they will click what is already selected.

 Amos Tversky and Daniel Kahneman showed this in 1981, in research that still makes designers shift in their seat.
 They gave participants identical scenarios framed two different ways.
 “200 people will be saved” and “400 people will die” describe the same outcome.
 People chose differently based on how the choice sat on the page.
 The frame changed the decision.
-Not the facts.
-Your default is a frame.
-It tells people what the expected state looks like, what the baseline is, what it means to choose the other thing.
+The facts did not.
+A default works as a frame too.
+It tells people what the normal state looks like, what the baseline is, and what it means to choose something else.

 In 2003, Eric Johnson and Daniel Goldstein published a short paper in Science comparing organ donation rates across European countries.
 Countries where citizens had to opt in to become donors had rates between 4 and 28 percent.
 Countries where donation was the default, and opting out required active registration, had rates from 86 to nearly 100 percent.
-Same populations.
-Same general attitude toward donation.
+The populations were similar.
+The general attitude toward donation was similar too.
 Johnson and Goldstein found the explanation in effort: deciding takes work, accepting the default takes none.
-The default didn’t reveal what people valued.
-It revealed which direction required work.
+The default did not reveal what people valued so much as show which direction required action.

-Three forces drive this, and they stack.
-People read defaults as implicit recommendations from whoever set them.
-Changing a default takes effort, and effort has a cost most people won’t pay for something they’re not sure they want.
-And because of loss aversion, the current state feels safer than any alternative, even when the alternatives are equivalent.
-The result: the default position shapes what users do far more than the content surrounding it.
+Three forces sit behind this behavior.
+People read defaults as quiet recommendations from whoever set them.
+Changing a preset takes effort, and most people will not spend that effort on something they are not sure about.
+Because of loss aversion, the current state also feels safer than the alternative, even when the options are equal.
+So the opening state shapes behavior far more than the copy around it.

 In the 1990s, Microsoft shipped Internet Explorer on every Windows machine in the world.
 By 2003, IE held 95 percent of browser market share.
-Not because it was the best browser.
-Not because users compared options and chose it.
-Because it was there.
+Not because it was the best browser or because users compared options and chose it carefully.
+Mostly because it was there.

 Changing it meant knowing alternatives existed, finding them, downloading them, and making a fresh decision.
 Almost no one did.
-When Firefox launched in 2004 and Chrome followed in 2008, both needed serious campaigns to pull users away from the default Microsoft had set years earlier.
-The default wasn’t just a setting.
-It was the market.
+When Firefox launched in 2004 and Chrome followed in 2008, both needed serious campaigns to pull users away from the starting option Microsoft had set years earlier.
+What began as a browser setting had become a market advantage.

-You don’t need Windows to get this effect.
-You get it any time you put an option in a checkbox that’s checked.
-Any time you set one pricing plan as “recommended.”
-Any time you sequence form fields in a way that makes one path more natural than the others.
+You do not need Windows to get this effect.
+You get it any time you start with a checked box.
+Any time you mark one pricing plan as “recommended.”
+Any time you order form fields in a way that makes one path seem more natural than the others.

-For choices where your interests and the user’s interests pull in different directions, it’s something else.
+For choices where your interests and the user’s interests pull in different directions, it becomes something else.

-Pre-checked marketing opt-ins.
+Marketing opt-ins that begin checked.
 Subscription tiers set to the most expensive plan.
 Privacy settings that open at maximum data sharing.
-Cookie consent flows where “accept all” takes one tap and “manage preferences” opens a maze.
-None of these feel like design decisions when you’re building them.
-They feel like defaults.
-But each one is a choice with real consequences for a real person who never noticed they were choosing.
+Cookie consent flows where “accept all” takes a single tap and “manage preferences” opens a maze.

 Richard Thaler and Cass Sunstein , in their 2008 book Nudge, put it plainly: every choice environment has an architecture, and architects can’t avoid building it.
 There is no neutral arrangement.
 The only question is whether you’re shaping that architecture with your eyes open or closed.

-Before you ship any screen, do this one thing.
-Name every default on it.
-Pre-checked boxes, pre-filled fields, the highlighted pricing tier, the primary button, the order of items in a dropdown, the state the page opens in.
+Before you ship any screen, name every default opening on it.
+Checked boxes, pre-filled fields, the emphasized pricing tier, the primary button, the order of items in a dropdown, the state the page opens in.
 For each one, ask: if a user touches nothing and just hits continue, where do they end up?
-Then ask: does that outcome serve them, or does it serve you?
+Then ask: does that outcome serve them, or does it mainly serve you?

-Defaults are good design when they reflect what most users want, when they save people from choices they’ve made elsewhere, when they reduce friction on a path the user wants to take.
-If your form asks for a country and 80 percent of your users are in Germany, defaulting to Germany is a service.
+Defaults are good design when they reflect what most users want, when they save people from choices they have already made elsewhere, and when they reduce friction on a path the user wants to take.
+If your form asks for a country and most of your users are in Germany, defaulting to Germany is a service.
+I like defaults when they spare people work they never wanted.

-Every default is a vote.
+Every preset is a vote.
 You cast it when you built the screen.
-The user either accepts it or spends effort to override it, and most will accept it, most of the time, under normal conditions, when people are tired and distracted and not thinking about whether the checkbox was ticked.
+The user either accepts it or spends effort to override it, and most people will accept it when they are tired, distracted, or in a hurry.

-The right question at every design review isn’t “did we make this clear?”
-It’s “who does this default serve when no one is paying attention?”
-Most of your users won’t be.
+The right question at every design review is not just “did we make this clear?”
+Ask “who does this default opening serve when no one is paying attention?”
+A lot of your users will not be.

 Wouter de Bres